 - Plan out the kind of loan and the amount that you want to apply for.

-- Determine the total cost of the loan that you will be paying when the loan tenure ends.
+- Determine the total loan cost that you will be paying when the loan term expires.

 - Carefully read all the terms and conditions on which the bank or financial institution will be providing the loan to you.

 - Check out the different loan offers that are available in the market and make your pick keeping in mind the above steps.